yasaminrn/Sentiment-Analysis/README.md

 # Applying the model to new tweet texts
 The model is applied to new data in notebook apply_model_stock and interface notebooks.
 This gives an output of ratio of positive tweets to total number of tweets on each topic.
-Results for tweets extracted on 2022-10-14 are
-TSLA 0.69, AAPL 0.58, and META 0.64 positive to total sentiment ratio.
+Results of the sentiment analysis for tweets extracted on 2022-10-14 are TSLA (stock of Tesla) 0.69, AAPL (Stock of apple) 0.58, and META (stock of Meta) 0.64 positive to total sentiment ratio.